QatarOfficial Name: State of Qatar

 For more serious crimes, Qatari authorities may not allow U.S. Embassy officials to visit until the initial interrogation is completed.

 Qatari police sometimes arrest U.S. citizens without providing access to legal counsel.
-You could be arrested for being a:
+You could be arrested if you are a:

 - Relative of a suspect